vidisha999/End-to-end-ML-workflow-for-truck-schedule-classification/README.md

 VIII. *Monitoring and Automation:*

   Model monitoring was implemented to detect data and concept drift.
 CI/CD practices were integrated for automated deployment, and Amazon SageMaker Pipelines were used to orchestrate the end-to-end machine learning workflow.
 This ensures reliability, scalability, and operational efficiency in real-world logistics scenarios.

+## Data
+The original raw datasets are stored in two SQL databases.
+The PostgreSQL database had the store the tables ; `routes_details` and `routes_weather`:

+   -  routes-details: Information about truck routes, including origin, destination, distance, and travel time
+   -  routes_weather: Weather conditions specific to each route.

+The MySQL database had store the tables: `drivers_details1`,`city_weather`,`truck_detais`,`traffic_details`,`truck_Schedule_data`:
+   -  drivers_details: Details about truck drivers, including names and experience
+   -  city_weather: Weather data for various cities
+   -  truck_details: Information about the trucks used in logistics operations
+   -  traffic_details: Traffic-related data
+   -  truck_schedule_data: Schedules and timing information for trucks